-Crs# Course Name Description Credit SC291 This class will examine basic sculptural concepts such as form, mass, structure and movement.
-Recent topics have been Metal Fabrication, Projects in Wood, Mold Making, Figure Modeling.
+Crs# Course Name Description Credit SC291 Beginning Sculpture This class will examine basic sculptural concepts such as form, mass, structure and movement.
+Recent topics have been Ceramics, Metal Fabrication, Projects in Wood, Soft Sculpture, Mold Making, Figure Modeling, Multiples.
 Prerequisites: All Foundation studio credits.
-3 SC391 This course is designed as an intermediate/advanced studio experience in the three-dimensional construction of forms in space.
+3 SC391 Intermediate Sculpture This course is designed as an intermediate/advanced studio experience in the three-dimensional construction of forms in space.
 The student will continue to develop various possibilities of building meaningful objects, drawn from and contributing to the physical, visual and spatial environment.
 A broad range of techniques, materials and conceptual studies will be offered on a rotating basis.
-Prior offerings have included Welding, Ceramics, Mixed Media and Figure Modeling.
+Prior offerings have included Welding, Ceramics, Mixed Media, Activated Objects, Moldmaking, Soft Sculpture Object Design, Material Process & Idea, Experimenting with Materials, and Figure Modeling.
 Readings, slide lectures, studio visits and discussion will further establish a contemporary context for sculpture.
 Prerequisite: SC291 or consent of instructor.
-3 SC392 • This course is designed as an intermediate/advanced studio experience in the three-dimensional construction of forms in space.
-The student will continue to develop various possibilities of building meaningful objects, drawn from and contributing to the physical, visual and spatial environment.
-A broad range of techniques, materials and conceptual studies will be offered on a rotating basis.
-Prior offerings have included Welding, Ceramics, Mixed Media and Figure Modeling.
-Readings, slide lectures, studio visits and discussion will further establish a contemporary context for sculpture.
-Prerequisite: SC291 or consent of instructor.
-3 SC394 Sculpture Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
+3 SC394 Sculpture:Special Topics Sculpture Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
 Prerequisite: Junior Standing 3